vanheeringen-lab/genomepy_manuscript/manuscript.md

 To make an informed decision requires an overview of available options.
 To get this overview, one could check each website separately, then download and process the data manually.
 Such a method creates room for human error in the finding, processing and remembering these steps as well as the reasoning behind them.
-For the sake of sanity and reproducibility, it would be better if that could be done in a standardized system.
+For the sake of sanity and reproducibility, it would be better if that could be done in a standardized system (see figure @fig:workflow_w_genomepy).

 To this end we developed genomepy.
 Genopmepy is a tool with both command line interface and Python application programming interface, which can be called to search one or all three providers at once.